abielzulio/math/README.md

 <br />

 ## __piprox(n)__
-piprox() is a program to approx a phi number based on n user input orde.
+piprox() is a program to approx a phi number using phi series based on user input orde.

 ![piprox](/equation/piprox.png)